apt2tell/modular-Awesome-books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Awesome Books

-In this project, I restructured  Awesome books app code.
-The goal is to make it more organized by using modules.
-I also employed the use of ES6 syntax.
+This is Awesome books app code.
+This app allows you to add list of books, display  and delete them whenever it's needed.

  ## Learning objectives
 - Use ES6 modules to write modular JavaScript.